Payment Reserve

 What Is Amazon's DD+7 Payment Policy?

 Amazon's DD+7 (Disbursement Date plus 7 days) policy represents a significant improvement for established sellers, reducing the standard amazon payment reserve period from 14 days to 7 days.
-This policy change was designed to improve cash flow for sellers with strong amazon seller account health metrics and payment history.
+This policy change was designed to improve cash flow for sellers with strong account health metrics and payment history.

-At AppealsPro.AI, we've observed that eligible sellers typically include those with:
+According to Amazon's official seller documentation, eligible sellers typically include those with:

 The Technical Error: When DD+7 Functions as DD+14